-- Completed application form. - A minimum of ten Jpeg photographs (approx 2mb each and 150 dpi) of the current photo essay for which they are seeking funding + project description + captions. - A minimum of fifteen Jpeg photographs (approx 2mb each and 150 dpi) of a previous finished photo essay documenting a single theme + project description + captions.
+- Completed application form online or as a downloadable word document completed and sent to info@fotodocument.org - A minimum of ten Jpeg photographs (approx 2mb each and 150 dpi) of the current photo essay for which they are seeking funding + project description + captions. - A minimum of fifteen Jpeg photographs (approx 2mb each and 150 dpi) of a previous finished photo essay documenting a single theme + project description + captions.